 It wasn’t the chuckle of the southern leopard frog.
 It wasn’t the drawn-out snore of the northern leopard frog.
 These new recordings from Delaware, Virginia, and elsewhere bore the chuck-based call of the species they had unearthed in New York.

 So now, as the team readies a second report on the new species, they are convinced its range is not confined to four pockets in and around New York City.
-It is instead scattered across vast swaths of the Eastern Seaboard, predominantly coastal areas and large river valleys from as far afield as North Carolina and Massachusetts.
+It is instead, they say, scattered across the Eastern Seaboard, predominantly coastal areas and large river valleys from as far afield as North Carolina and Massachusetts.

-“It’s been really eye opening,” says Matt Schlesinger, chief zoologist for the New York Natural Heritage Program, who has helped turn the New York-centric search into a broader quest.
+“It’s been really eye-opening,” says Matt Schlesinger, chief zoologist for the New York Natural Heritage Program, who has helped turn the New York-centric search into this broader quest.
 “It speaks to the importance of regional collaborations, of looking beyond state borders.”

 A 'Telltale' Croak

 Genetic data show clear-cut distinctions.
 And though difficult for even a trained eye to discern, the unnamed species differs in spotting patterns, snout angle ratios, eardrum diameter—11 measurements in all that help distinguish it from its northern and southern cousins.

 “There are a lot of interspecific differences among these leopard frog species.
 We’re still trying to figure out [how] we can show it in a field guide and say, ‘This is what makes it different from the other two,’” says Schlesinger.
 “We’re doing the very basics of the science of this new species, which is exciting because you don’t get to do that very often.”